-This reporting unit accounts for the debt service of revenue bonds issued in 2009.
+This reporting unit has separate corporate powers and accounts for the material transactions related to debt service of revenue bonds issued in 2009.
 The District currently has no revenue generated to service such debt and the City transfers needed funds to the District as determined necessary.
+The District creates the potential for financial benefit and/or burden for the City.
+The Raymore City Council appoints a voting majority of the District's Board of Directors.